7.6 Mechanisms of early detection and signposting of young people facing health risks

 Definitions of vulnerability

 The Act C of 2012 on the Criminal Code (2012. évi C. törvény a Büntető Törvénykönyvről) contains the definition of juvenile risk for the police and the related measures.
-The act states that the purpose of the punishment or measure applied to juveniles is to ensure that the juvenile develops in the right direction and becomes a useful member of society, taking into account the education and protection of the juvenile when choosing the measure or punishment.
+The act states that the purpose of the punishment or measure applied to juveniles is to ensure that the juvenile develops in the right direction and becomes a useful member of society, considering the education and protection of the juvenile when choosing the measure or punishment.

 The Tobacco Control in Hungary Programme